Source: David Caldwell Monument

 Born in 1724, David Caldwell spent many years teaching.
 He was eventually licensed to preach, which he continued to do late into his life.
 He was a member of the convention that formed the Constitution of the state of North Carolina in 1776.
 He died August 28, 1824.

-The Caldwell monument was the last monument in a row of monuments that runs parallel to a road that goes through the park.
+The Caldwell monument is located in Guilford Courthouse National Military Park.
+It was the last memorial in a row of monuments on the Historic New Garden Road that runs through the park.
 It is also the only remaining one in its original location.

 General Assembly of the Southern Presbyterian Church as well as descendants of Doctor Caldwell.